 What is FATCA?

 FATCA stands for Foreign Accounts Tax Compliance Law.
 It is a law that requires American citizens to provide details of their financial accounts outside the U.S. to the IRS.
 The legislation was enacted in 2010 as the HIRE law.
-The law aims to avoid U.S. taxpayers from avoiding US-based taxation on the income of real or legal persons and to establish a transparent, traceable tax system.
+The law aims to prevent U.S. taxpayers from avoiding US-based taxation on the income of real or legal persons and to establish a transparent, traceable tax system.

 Bilateral agreements have been signed between the U.S. and other countries for mutual exchange of information between the states as part of the adoption of FATCA.